 Carol Spacht, Betsy Ross Claypool interpreter delivers a TEDx talk titled, “Being Betsy: Why Living History Matters.”
 Spacht makes the case, in part as Betsy, for the importance of first-person interpretation as an educational/experiential tool for visitor engagement.

 Bill Weldon, Director of Historic Area Planning and Production at The Colonial Williamsburg Foundation explains the history of first-person interpretation and provides insight for those interested in pursuing a career as a living history interpreter in his digital article, “Living History: A Character Study.”

 The National Park Foundation Blog Post, “Living Breathing History” by Hollis Lowe provides some examples and links to ways the National Park Service has incorporated living history interpretation into some of its historic sites.

-University of Delaware, History of American Civilization PhD Candidate, Nicole Belolan’s blog post, “Change Over Time” on the UD AmCiv PhD Blog provides some information on how interpretive hearth cooking can be incorporated into programming.
+Dr. Nicole Belolan’s blog post, “Change Over Time” on the UD AmCiv PhD Blog provides some information on how interpretive hearth cooking can be incorporated into programming.
 There are some useful links at the bottom of the post as well that link out to other historic-hearth-cooking related resources.
 The smells, tastes, sounds, and warm produced from cooking enliven spaces and make visitor experiences more authentic, not mention provide other outlets for learning.
-The way to a visitor’s heart is through their stomachs.
+The way to visitors’ hearts is through their stomachs.